You are hereHome ›

 We encourage your school to register using the school email address of an interested student.
 Individual students are welcome to register themselves and to send in surveys of their individual backyards using the separate Backyard Bird Survey page.

-There are two survey methods that you can use to collect the data, depending on how it fits in with you school's program.
+There are three survey methods that you can use to collect the data, depending on how it fits in with you school's program.

-- Keep a list of all the bird species you observe incidentally in your school ground over a 1-week period (preferred method).
+- Keep a list of all the bird species you observe incidentally in your school ground over a 1-week period.

 - Record all the birds you observe in your school ground on a single day, over a fixed 20 minute period, as early in the morning as possible.